langosco/decompile-tracr/README.md

 ### Remaining problems
 - sometimes categorical Aggregate is hard to sample (reaches max retries)
 - sometimes a sampled program doesn't depend on rasp.tokens
-- sometimes programs are trivial (e.g. output is all Nones)
 - I suspect that sometimes the output is constant.